cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Miners invest in mining hardware and establish long term energy contracts to provide this service which secures the blockchain through a number of unavoidable mechanisms:

-- Investment in Application Specific Integrated Circuits (ASICs) create an incentive for honest miners to defend their sunk-cost CAPEX.
+- Investment in Application Specific Integrated Circuits (ASIC) create an incentive for honest miners to defend their sunk-cost CAPEX.
 This aligns miner incentives with the users and success of the Decred blockchain.
-- Creates a financial and logistical hurdle for potential attackers to overcome in order to aquire sufficient hash-rate and energy resources to build an competitive side-chain.
+- Creates a financial and logistical hurdle for potential attackers to overcome in order to acquire sufficient hash-rate and energy resources to build an competitive side-chain.
 - Proof-of-Work consensus roots the cost of block creation to an unforgeable demand for energy.
-- The globally competitive market for energy leads to widely distributed mining operations in pursuit of favourable combinations of energy sources and contracts, hardware manufacturing, climates and regulatory jurisdictions.
+- The globally competitive market for energy leads to widely distributed mining operations in pursuit of favorable combinations of energy sources and contracts, hardware manufacturing, climates and regulatory jurisdictions.
 This promotes geographical distribution of mining operations to provide system redundancy and resilience.

 ## Growth of Hash-rate

 Decred launched into the 2016 market where GPU miners were readily available, and thus had an initial difficulty set to the equivalent hashpower of 256 contemporary GPUs.
 Decred mining has since progressed to become an ASIC dominated chain with ASICs coming online in early 2018 [[1](https://youtu.be/7K2sDhyjQys)], [[2](https://youtu.be/8TPFIVYy_i4)].
 Following ASICs, the Decred hash-rate has expanded by 1,000x with most growth occuring over a one year period from 2018 to 2019.

 The Decred hash-rate currently fluctuates between 400-500 PetaHash/s, a similar magnitude to  Bitcoin circa 2015, after the introduction of ASICs in 2012.
-Decred hash-rate has remained relatively stable since early 2019 in response to depression of the DCRUSD price during the bear market cycle.
+Decred hash-rate has remained relatively stable since early 2019 in response to depression of the DCR/USD price during the bear market cycle.
 There are remarkable similarities in the growth rate of Decred hash-power from age 0 to 4yrs compared to Bitcoin from age 3 to 6yrs.

 ![miner_pow_growth.png](images/miner_pow_growth.png)